-F. Single-family residential subdivision development in the R-1, R-2, and RMF districts shall provide a minimum of fifteen (15) percent of gross acreage as common open space, green space, greenways and/or greenbelt buffers, to be maintained by the property owner(s).
+- D. When a single-family residential subdivision development is proposed adjacent to an active agricultural farming or processing operation, the following shall apply: No dwelling constructed on the newly rezoned residential property shall be located less than five hundred (500) feet from the closest point of any existing major livestock enclosure or poultry house. - E. Single-family residential subdivision development in the R-1 and R-2 districts shall provide a minimum of fifteen (15) percent of gross acreage as common open space, green space, greenways and/or greenbelt buffers, to be maintained by the property owner(s).
 Buffers required in Table 4.06.05(C) shall be included when meeting the requirements of this section.